 Rusti is a Professor of US Foreign Policy and History at Hofstra University.
 She is the author of a prize-winning book on the early Cold War and is presently completing a book for WW Norton Press on the Vietnam war and the “illusion of national security.”
 Most recently she has served as Consultant to the New York Historical Society for its exhibition on the Vietnam War.

-She is an international vocalist-songwriter, recording artist and arranger most known as the featured vocalist with Michael Franks since 1993.
-In the late 1970s she moved to New York to pursue a degree in Theology at Lehmans College in the Bronx.
-Singing in music clubs at night to support her college tuition, she met Big Nick Nicholas (an influencial teacher of legendary tenor saxophonist John Coltrane) who became her musical and performance mentor.
+Veronica Nunn is an international vocalist-songwriter, recording artist, podcaster and arranger most known as the featured vocalist with Michael Franks since 1993.
+In the late 1970s, she moved to New York to pursue a degree in Theology at Lehmans College in the Bronx.
+Singing in music clubs at night to support her college tuition, she met Big Nick Nicholas (an influential teacher of legendary tenor saxophonist John Coltrane) who became her musical and performance mentor.

-She travels around the world performing, conducting her vocal workshop series and working with embassies and International schools to help build awareness of the importance of art and culture in society.
+She travels extensively around the world performing, and conducting her signature vocal workshop series.
+While abroad, her work with International Embassies and International schools has helped to build awareness of jazz and the importance of art and culture in society.
 “A world where peace is possible first begins with respect for all life and recognition of the unique diversities within all cultures.”
-Veronica has served on the board of Brooklyn For Peace for 20 years.
+Veronica has served on the board of Brooklyn For Peace since 2007.

 Melissa Corbett, has worked with BFP since 2011.
 First as a full-time staff person and later its Program Director.
 As such she helped keep our peace organization functioning smoothly and performed every task conceivable—organizing Peace Fairs and our annual fundraisers (Pathmakers To Peace).
 She kept our membership database current (no easy task), kept the office stocked, ran off tens of thousands of flyers to be used in various street corner mobilizations and at street fairs, liaisoned with myriad other organizations, produced peace and justice buttons, chaired forums …. the list goes on and on!
 It’s sufficient to say that all of that and more could not have been done fully or successfully without Melissa’s hands on the levers of organization.
 As such, she helped keep our organization and movement alive and growing.
 We are excited to now have her join the Board of Directors.